Bocconi-StatCSPhD-CS1-2023/Wei/README.md

-This is the prototype implementation of my course project.
-My goal is to implement a few well-known cryptographic primitives based LWE/ringLWE.
-I don't claim anything about the security of the implementation.
-The code is divided into three parts: arithmetic over finite field, LWE, cryptographic primitives.
-At the moment, they are in three files.
-After I finished an initial basic implementation, I will refactor them into three different packages.
+My goal is to implement a few well-known cryptographic primitives based on relatively modern assumptions, including pairing, lattice, etc. This project is for educational use.
+Thus, concept and clarity matter more than practicality.
+I don't claim anything about the practical security or efficiency of the implementation.

+For the course project, I will focus on lattice-based primitives.